epfl-lara/cs320/labs/labs_06.md

 **Deadline: Thursday December 9th**

 We will try to inform you about the project assignment as soon as possible.
 We ask you to be **proactive** and validate with the assistants your understanding of the project goals and the expectations of the end product.
-Think about the following questions and feel free to ask the assistants about them:
+Think about the following questions and feel free to ask the assistants about them during the exercise sessions:

 -   What are the features you will add to the compiler/language?
 -   What would be some (short) programs highlighting the use of these features?